© Christy MacBride Photography

 Domestic & Sexual Violence Awareness and Prevention

-Donations to the I-5 Freedom Network, the Keeping Every Girl Free organization and support for Saddleback Church’s Anti Human Trafficking ministry.
-Throughout the year, SCWC provided funds, in kind clothing and gifts for survivors, and volunteer assistance to these organizations to help raise awareness and assist in the prevention of domestic violence and human trafficking in our local community.
+Donations went to the I-5 Freedom Network, the Keeping Every Girl Free organization and support for Saddleback Church’s Anti Human Trafficking ministry.
+Throughout the year, SCWC provided $1500 through our grant application process, in kind clothing and gifts for survivors, and volunteer assistance to these organizations to help raise awareness and assist in the prevention of domestic violence and human trafficking in our local community.

 Environment

-Recycling Program: SCWC’s Environmental Committee initiated a recycling program in 2024, encouraging members to collect plastic and glass bottles as well as aluminum cans for recycling.
-Funds raised through this effort help support the club’s other environmental efforts and projects.
+Recycling Program: SCWC’s Environmental Committee initiated a recycling program in 2025, encouraging members to collect plastic and glass bottles as well as aluminum cans for recycling and ring to our monthly meeting for collection. $487.37 was raised and through this effort helped support the club’s other environmental efforts and projects. $150 of these proceeds were then used to fund the planting of a tree at Ralph B. Clark Reginal Park in support of the Orange District’s CGWC Environmental Project.

-Beach Clean-Ups: Members participated in multiple San Clemente beach clean-ups during 2024 and encourage community participation in future clean-ups in an effort to keep our precious coastline, beaches, and water clean and safe.
+Beach Clean-Ups: Members participated in multiple San Clemente beach clean-ups during 2025 and encourage community participation in future clean-ups to keep our precious coastline, beaches, and water clean and safe.

-Pet Project Foundation Donation: SCWC donated $1,000 to the Pet Project Foundation, which is the non-profit rescue partner for the pro-humane (no kill) San Clemente-Dana Point Animal Shelter.
+Pet Project Foundation Donation: SCWC donated $500 to the Pet Project Foundation, which is the non-profit rescue partner for the pro-humane (no kill) San Clemente-Dana Point Animal Shelter.
 The Pet Project Foundation provides 100% of all veterinary care and food for the animals as well as donating thousands of hours of volunteer time each year to ensure that every animal in its care will have a safe refuge until a permanent, loving home can be found.
 The funding provided by SCWC will go toward veterinary care, including paying for spay/neutering, vaccinations and microchipping the animals.
 Additionally, several SCWC members are active volunteers for the organization and work with the animals on a regular basis.
-In early 2025, SCWC plans to schedule a tour of the facility which we hope will result in increased member participation in volunteering and potential adoptions.

 Health & Wellness